Camouflage (band): Failed opera project, Spice Crackers and We Stroke the Flames (1994–1997)

-Thief, Sensor, Relocated (1999–2007)
+Thief, Sensor and Relocated (1999–2007)

 Now a trio again, the band began work on a sixth studio album, beginning with the single "Thief".
 Although it climbed for two weeks in Germany, the band members continued on with their various side projects.
 In June 2000 Camouflage played their first live gig in many years in Freiberg.

-In 2001 Polydor (which had bought the band's former label Metronome) released the compilation best-of album Rewind, for which Camouflage was finally allowed sufficient opportunity for input and song selection ideas.
+In 2001, Polydor (which had bought the band's former label Metronome) released the compilation best-of album Rewind, for which Camouflage was finally allowed sufficient opportunity for input and song selection ideas.
 The limited version DVD included all of the video clips from the Metronome and BMG phases of the band's career.
-That year Polydor also released the single "You Were There" from dance project Resistance D featuring the vocals of Marcus.
+That year Polydor also released the single "You Were There" from the dance project Resistance D featuring the vocals of Meyn.
 Its sound was much like that of Camouflage and subsequently caused a significant amount of confusion with fans.

 Camouflage had by this time signed a new contract with Virgin Records and was still tentatively working on a sixth album.
 However, the band determined that in order to justify the release of an album they had to have at least one successful new single to precede it.
 At the suggestion of Virgin, the band attempted a comeback attempt with the release of a new version of their classic song "The Great Commandment".
 To avoid rights violations with their previous record company, vocals were also re-recorded.
-TGC, version 2.0 was produced by the London trio "Toy" with drums by Christian Eigner (who had previously toured with various electronics bands.
-TGC 2.0 climbed the charts for three weeks, but only reached No. 85.
+"The Great Commandment 2.0" was produced by the London trio Toy with drums by Christian Eigner, who had previously toured with various electronic bands, including Depeche Mode.
+"The Great Commandment 2.0" climbed the charts for three weeks, but only reached number 85.
 The disappointing result left little hope for a release of a sixth album with Virgin.